dokku/dokku/docs/processes/scheduled-cron-tasks.md

 ### Self Managed Cron

+!!! warning
-> Warning: Self-managed cron tasks should be considered advanced usage.
+    Self-managed cron tasks should be considered advanced usage.
 While the instructions are available, users are highly encouraged to use the built-in scheduled cron task support unless absolutely necessary.

 Some installations may require more fine-grained control over cron usage.
 The following are advanced instructions for configuring cron.